prebid/Prebid.js/README.md

 > Setup and manage header bidding advertising partners without writing code or confusing line items.
 Prebid.js is open source and free.

-Many SSPs, bidders, and publishers have all contributed to this project.

 Check out the overview and documentation at http://prebid.org.

 No more week-long development.
 Header bidding is made easy by prebid.js :)